Jennifer Lawrence & Cooke Maroney Trigger Marriage Rumors After Being Spotted At NYC Courthouse

 #Repost @jenniferlawrence_ • • • • • I’m officially breaking my theme to post this adorable (and pap photo sorry) of Jen and Cooke, who are now rumored/ confirmed to be engaged!
 Jennifer’s rep confirmed to E News as well as many other sites that they had in fact got engaged recently and that they have celebrated and Jen is extremely happy to have a Fiancée.
 At first I wasn’t sure what to feel, amongst surprise and unsureness I found happiness, and I am now over the moon for the two of them!
 I can’t wait to see what the future holds for Cooke and my baby Jen.
 I love you. #jenniferlawrence #cookemaroney #jennifercooke #jenniferandcooke #jlaw #jenlaw #jenniferlawrenceengaged #engagementring #marriage #cookifer #couple #celebritycouple #celebrityengagement #jlawengaged #jlawmarried #jenniferlawrencemarried #jenniferlawrencecookemaroney #twocuties #baby #ring #wedding #loml #goodluck #congratulations @cookemaroney

 Jennifer has admitted that she fell in love with Cooke right out of the gate.
 They reportedly started dating last summer and were engaged by February.
-Page Six mentioned that “the pair is due to throw a big wedding party next month and the actress admitted that she broke down in tears after she organized a bachelorette party at the last minute — and none of her friends could make it.”
+Page Six mentioned that “the pair is due to throw a big wedding party next month.

+Also, the actress admitted that she broke down in tears after she organized a bachelorette party, according to The Inquisitr.

+“Then nobody was available because it was last minute.
+And then I started crying.
+I was like, ‘I don’t even know why I’m crying.
+I didn’t know that I wanted a bachelorette party.
+I guess I just feel pathetic.'”

 Perhaps this sad story was a sign for the couple to change their plans or, at least, add to them.
 After all, Jennifer admitted that she was ready to make the commitment.